Alfred John Southwell

 At the 1871 census, Alfred (now a 38-year old widower) and his eldest daughter were still living at 68 St Mary’s Road, Southampton (described as the Rag & Bone store).
 [Rather paradoxically, Alfred’s occupation was recorded as “Baker & confectioner (master)”.]

-On Christmas Day 1873, Alfred (now 40) re-married to 31-year old Ellen Pembroke, a widow, at the Ebenezer Chapel at Lockerley.
+On Christmas Day 1873, Alfred (now 40) re-married to 31-year old Ellen Pembroke, née Osman, a widow with a 2-year old daughter Annie, at the Ebenezer Chapel at Tote Hill, near Lockerley, “according to the Rites and Ceremonies of the Baptists”.
 On the marriage register, Alfred’s occupation is again given as carpenter.

 Ebenezer Chapel